Blyde River

 The Motlatse River ("Permanent River"), Blyde River (Blyderivier "Glad River"), or Umdhlazi River is a river in the Mpumalanga and Limpopo provinces of South Africa.
 It has a northwards course in steep-sided valleys and ravines of the Mpumalanga Drakensberg, before it enters the lowveld region of the Limpopo province.
 It has its ultimate origins at around 2,000 m altitude in the Hartebeesvlakte conservation area, to the north of Long Tom Pass.
 It runs through the Blyde River Canyon.

 Etymology

 The Blyde, meaning "glad", "joyous" or "happy" in Cape Dutch, was thus named during a voortrekker expedition.
 This occurred in 1844 when Hendrik Potgieter and others returned safely from Delagoa Bay to the rest of their party of trekkers who had considered them dead.
 While still under this misapprehension they had named the river near their encampment, Treurrivier, or 'mourning river'.
-The name Motlatse is said to predate the name Blyde, and means 'a river that is always full' in the sePulana dialect of Northern Sotho.
+The name Motlatse is said to predate the name Blyde, and means 'a river that is always full' in Sepulane.